sjl/.plan/README.markdown

   appear to be okay.
 * Finished reading the code of [EasyWFC](https://github.com/heyx3/EasyWFC).
   I'll probably try to implement Wave Function Collapse on stream this week.

+## 2017-11-06

+* Work.
+* Did some preliminary work to get it out of the way for the WFC stream tomorrow, mostly remembering how to use [Sketch][].